rsoumail/c-the-phenomenon-of-interference/README.md

 * Summary of set up

-* Configuration
+* Configuration & How to run tests
-   + To use the program with process and without manage the interference use readme which are in without_manage_interference/with_process folder
+   + To use the program with process and without manages the interferences use readme which are in src/without_manage_interference/with_process folder

-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
+   + To use the program with threads and without manages the interferences use readme which are in src/without_manage_interference/with_threads folder
+   + To use the program with process and manages the interferences use readme which are in src/manage_interference/with_process folder
+   + To use the program with threads and manages the interferences use readme which are in src/manage_interference/with_threads folder

 ### Who do I talk to? ###

 * ramadansum@gmail.com
-* Other community or team contact
+* ramadan.souma422@students.uac.bj